reiinakano/reiinakano.github.io/_posts/2019-06-25-robust-neural-style-transfer.md

 If anything, I found evidence that AlexNet is actually *above* VGG in terms of "natural robustness" ([Table 5 in Galloway, et. al.][batch_norm_adversarial_arxiv], [Figure 3 in Hendrycks, et. al.][benchmarking_robustness_arxiv]).

-Perhaps adversarial robustness just happens to incidentally fix or cover up the true reason non-VGG architectures fail at style transfer [^8] i.e. adversarial robustness is a sufficient but unnecessary condition for good style transfer.
+Perhaps adversarial robustness just happens to incidentally fix or cover up the true reason non-VGG architectures fail at style transfer (or other similar algorithms [^8]) i.e. adversarial robustness is a sufficient but unnecessary condition for good style transfer.
 Whatever it is, I think further examination of VGG is a very interesting direction for future work.

 ### Future work